anjukan/anjukan.github.io/_posts/2019-08-12-Climate-Emergency.markdown

 environment without many of the political, historical, economic and social issues that accompany any discussions in actual climate change negotiations between nations.
 Our class was split in half; half used to the grim reality, half purely shocked and depressed.
 So can we as humans manage the most impressive comeback in eternity?
-As I've heard many a time this week and as often attributed to Lincoln, "the best way to predict the future is to create it". </p>
+As I've heard many a time this week and as often attributed to Lincoln, "the best way to predict the future is to create it".
+And what we create may still be in our hands. </p>

 </div>